sandyjernigan/Sprint-Challenge--JavaScript/Self-Study Questions.md

 > Closures are, in part, referring to a function in relation to the environment within which it was declared.
 Another aspect of a closure is that it is a tool for passing data to the next interaction (or function) that is nested within the first function or outer scope.

 4. Describe the four rules of the 'this' keyword.
+> This is a placeholder (pronoun) to use for an object.
+> 1. Principle 1: Window/Global Object Binding - This refers to the global or window object.
+> 2. Principle 2: Implicit Binding - When using a function or method the object left of the dot is 'this'.
+Allowing you to pass objects.
+> 3. Principle 3: New binding - This refers to the object that will be created.
+> 4. Principle 4: Explicit binding - Using Javascripts .call or .apply will explicitly bind using this.

 5. Why do we need super() in an extended class?